Florida stone crab: Reproduction

 Females reach sexual maturity at about two years of age.
-Their long spawning season lasts all spring and summer, during which time females produce up to a million eggs.
+The male Florida stone crab must wait for the female to molt her exoskeleton before they can mate.
+After mating, the male will stay to help protect the female for several hours to several days.
+The female will spawn four to six times each season, which lasts all spring and summer and during which the females produce up to a million eggs each.
 The larvae go through six stages in about four weeks before emerging as juvenile crabs.
 Their lifespan is seven to eight years.
-The male Florida stone crab must wait for the female to molt her exoskeleton before they can mate.
-After mating, the male will stay to help protect the female for several hours to several days.
-The female will spawn four to six times each season.

 Molting

 The Florida stone crab loses its limbs easily to escape from predators or tight spaces, but their limbs will grow back.
-When a claw is broken such that the diaphragm at the body/claw joint is left intact, the wound will quickly heal itself and very little blood is lost.
-If, however, the claw is broken in the wrong place, more blood is lost and the crab's chances of survival are much lower.
+When a claw is broken such that the diaphragm at the body/claw joint is left intact, the wound will quickly heal itself and very little "blood" (hemolymph) is lost.
+If, however, the claw is broken in the wrong place, more hemolymph is lost and the crab's chances of survival are much lower.
 Each time the crab molts, the new claw grows larger.

-The crab only molts at night or in night-like conditions due to the crab being extremely vulnerable to predators without the protection of its shell.
+The crab only molts at night or in night-like conditions due to the crab being extremely vulnerable to predators without the protection of a hard shell.
 If the crab is becoming too large for its shell and the sun is up, the crab releases a hormone from a gland located on one of its eye stalks called the x-organ.
 This hormone prevents the crab from molting from its shell until it finds a safe place to molt or it has become dark enough outside to molt in safety.